All Episodes

 None of the money's been spent.

-That's if I can find it here.
+Let's see if I can find it here.

-I had it up.
+I had it.

-20 billion dollar fund barely tapped.
+$20 billion fund barely tapped.

 CNN story.

-The fund established to compensate Gulf Coast residents in the aftermath of last year's massive oil spill said Monday it's paid out $3.8 billion so far.
+Fund established to compensate Gulf Coast residents in the aftermath of last year's massive oil spill said Monday it's paid out $3.8 billion so far.

 Now, this was a shakedown.

-BP happily paid the shakedown money as sort of a get out of jail free card to stop all the incessant nagging and negative PR and so forth.
+BP happily paid the shakedown money as sort of a get-out-of-jail free card to stop all the incessant nagging and negative PR and so forth.

 So maybe, folks, the disaster wasn't that bad.